Landstanda/planner_manager/README.md

 * Passive-Aggressive Californian – breezy and polite with pointed reminders.
 * Quiet Observer – minimal interruptions, ideal for self-directed workflows.

-Change styles anytime or shape tone gradually by adding notes like “be more assertive” to improvement\_requests.md.
+Change styles anytime or shape tone gradually by adding notes like "be more assertive" to improvement\_requests.md.

 ---